 Gold Medal Summer by Donna Freitas

 Joey is an elite gymnast who wants to achieve gold at nationals.
 The challenge is the amount of time that must be devoted to the sport.
-To be the best you must give up everything, including a social life.
-This means no boys, no dating.
-Joey is doing fine with her coach’s rule until her old friend, Tanner, moves back to town.
+There’s no time for boys.
+Joey is doing fine with that until her old friend, Tanner, moves back to town.
 Even as she warns her friend, Alex, to stop dating, her own feelings for Tanner are growing.
 She must make a choice.

 Vanishing Act: Mystery at the U.S. Open by John Feinstein

 Stevie and Susan Carol are back with media access to the U.S. Tennis Open.
 When a highly ranked female player vanishes between the locker room and the court, Stevie and Susan Carol begin their secret investigation while the public gets caught up in the media hype.
-They sneak their way into places they shouldn’t go and overhear conversations not meant for them.
 As usual, all evidence points to scandal.